AdamPaternostro/Azure-Databricks-Log4J-To-AppInsights/README.md

    2. Write a query against the Perf and/or Heartbeat tables
    ![alt tag](https://raw.githubusercontent.com/AdamPaternostro/Azure-Databricks-Log4J-To-AppInsights/master/images/perfdata.png)

-## Features to make more Robust
-- The sed command in the appinsights_logging_init.sh could be smarter.
-I just needs to append versus a full replace.

-## Logging to Application Insights automatically
+## Logging each Spark Job to Application Insights automatically
 By running the below code (in a notebook cell), each Spark job will start to begin to have data logged for you that you can then query in App Insights.
 ```
 // https://spark.apache.org/docs/2.1.0/api/java/org/apache/spark/scheduler/SparkListener.html